 A couple of years ago, I did a staging consult in a client’s home who was getting their house ready to sell.
 We walked around the house going from room to room where I pointed out personal items that they need to remove & furniture they needed to store in order to make their house more saleable and appeal to the general population.
 They would tell me that they needed the house to be a certain way and they wouldn’t do the majority of the things that I asked them to do.
 The adult son’s room was not to be touched and they would not move furniture since they had their favorite places to sit while they watched TV.
 The house didn’t show well and sat on the market for months without an offer.
-They eventually took the house off the market and live in a house that is way too big and too much for the couple to handle.
+They eventually took the house off the market and live in a house that was way too big and too much for the couple to handle.
 Sadly, this house should have sold.
 They had done an beautiful and expensive master en-suite renovation, but the house had to look contemporary and fresh to recoup the money from the renovation as opposed to looking dated and cluttered with too much furniture.